 Figure 1.
-Map showing the location of the offshore borrow areas (black lines) and areas SHPO identified as being within the boundary of a proposed historic district (blue lines).
+Map showing the location of the offshore borrow areas SHPO identified as being within the boundary of a proposed historic district.

 Figure 2.
 Photos of typical borings from Areas E and F (upper) and the offshore areas in the proposed historic district (lower).
-Note the sand in the lower boring is more tan and contains less silty material (as visible in the darker areas in the top photo).
+Note the sand in the lower boring is more tan, and contains less silty material (as visible in the darker areas in the top photo).